 6. Use a behavior chart if needed

-Some kids need a little extra help with this behavior, so here is where using a behavior chart can be handy.
+Some kids need a little extra help with this behavior, so here’s where using a behavior chart can be handy.
 Behavior charts provide a visual aid that you and your child can use.
-It allows your child to check in with his progress on completing tasks and earning rewards.
+They allow your child to check in with his progress on completing tasks and earning rewards.

 When using a behavior chart, you can establish daily rewards, as well as weekly rewards.
 You can download a FREE bedtime routine behavior chart here:

 Some Extra Tips on Keeping Your Kid in Bed:

 If your child awakens at night, follow these tips to help him get back to sleep and stay asleep:

 As tempting as it may be to allow your child to sleep in your bed, try to have him return to his own bed immediately.

 Sleeping in your bed may be comforting for your child, and children eventually outgrow the need to sleep in their parents’ beds anyway.
 However, from a behavioral perspective, if you allow them to sleep in your bed, you risk it becoming a habit for a while.

 Therefore, instead of allowing your child to snuggle up next to you, redirect him back to bed.
 You can escort your child back to his bed if needed.